Updated: Feb 7

 ● Persistent upsetting thoughts.

-Once mental health conditions begin to cause distress, they can have a substantial impact on your daily life.
-What once seemed to be easy achievements can now become overwhelmingly challenging.
+Once mental health conditions begin to cause distress, they can have a substantial impact on daily life.
+What once seemed to be easy achievements can become overwhelmingly challenging.

-It’s important to understand that mental health goes beyond the mere showing of concerning symptoms as it can still impact a person unknowingly who may not be showing any mental health difficulties.
+It’s important to understand that mental health goes beyond the mere showing of concerning symptoms as it can still impact a person unknowingly.
+Some people are unaware that mental health difficulties affect their moods and thinking patterns.
 Checking up on your mental health is just as important as checking on your physical health, and that is why talking with your GP about any concerns is essential.

 How to facilitate mental health?